plone/plone.portlets/plone/portlets/README.txt

   >>> provideAdapter(ITestContent, IPortletContext, TestPortletContext)

-We can also provide a generic IPortletAssignment for any content object that is in to this environment.
+We can also provide a generic IPortletAssignment for any content object that is in this environment.
 This assignment type will be initialised with a reference to a content object (such as our TestDocument above), but it will store only the location (UID) of this object.

   >>> from plone.portlets.interfaces import IPortletAssignment
   >>> from persistent import Persistent